 Therapy of Refractory Cases of AIHA

-Flores et al reviewed the cases of 73 patients treated with IVIG and found responses in 29 (40%).45 Children were more likely to respond, as were patients with initial hepatomegaly and lower initial hemoglobin levels.
+Flores et al reviewed the cases of 73 patients treated with IVIG, and found responses in 29 (40%).37 Children were more likely to respond, as were patients with initial hepatomegaly and lower initial hemoglobin levels.

 Danazol, which has been used more in refractory cases of immune thrombocytopenia, has also been used in AIHA.
-Ahn reported good to excellent results in the majority of patients treated.46 In another series of 17 patients treated with the combination of prednisone and danazol, excellent responses were noted in 80% of those who received the combination as first-line therapy; treatment was less effective in patients who had relapsed and in those with Evans’ syndrome.47
+Ahn reported good to excellent results in the majority of patients treated.38 In another series of 17 patients treated with the combination of prednisone and danazol, excellent responses were noted in 80% who received the combination as first-line therapy; treatment was less effective in patients who had relapsed and in those with Evans’ syndrome.39

-Howard et al reported on the use of mycophenolate mofetil in 4 patients with refractory AIHA.48 Patients were treated with 500 mg per day initially, then 1000 mg per day.
+Howard et al reported on the use of mycophenolate mofetil in 4 patients with refractory AIHA.40 Patients were treated with 500 mg per day initially, then 1000 mg per day.
 All 4 had a complete or good response.
-Another study from France in patients with refractory immune cytopenias showed excellent results with this drug.49

-Two groups have reported on the use of rituximab in patients with AIHA in the setting of chronic lymphocytic leukemia.
-Gupta reported on the combined use of rituximab, cyclophosphamide and dexamethasone in 8 patients with refractory AIHA; the results were excellent, including in relapsed patients, with 5 patients converting to negative DAT status.53 D’Arena et al noted high response rates with rituximab in 14 patients, only one of whom had fludarabine-associated AIHA.54
+Gupta et al reported on the combined use of rituximab, cyclophosphamide and dexamethasone in 8 patients with refractory AIHA in the setting of chronic lymphocytic leukemia.
+The results were excellent, including in relapsed patients, with 5 patients converting to negative DAT status.48

 There has been only limited experience with alemtuzumab in AIHA, with one report noting responses in 3 of 4 patients treated.49